watri/kubernetes-ingress/docs-web/configuration/virtualserver-and-virtualserverroute-resources.md

      - ``map[string]string``
      - No
    * - ``use-cluster-ip``
-     - Enables using Cluster IP and port instead of the default behavior of using Pod IP and port.
-When this field is enabled, the fields that configure NGINX behavior related to multiple upstream servers (like ``lb-method`` and ``next-upstream``) will have no effect, as the Ingress Controller will configure NGINX with only one upstream server that will match the service Cluster IP.
+     - Enables using the Cluster IP and port of the service instead of the default behavior of using the IP and port of the pods.
+When this field is enabled, the fields that configure NGINX behavior related to multiple upstream servers (like ``lb-method` and `next-upstream``) will have no effect, as the Ingress Controller will configure NGINX with only one upstream server that will match the service Cluster IP.
      - ``boolean``
      - No
    * - ``port``